solana-foundation/developer-content/content/courses/program-security/security-intro.md

 ---
-title: How to approach the Program Security module objectives:
+title: How to approach the Program Security module
 objectives:
-- Understand how to approach the Program Security Module
+  - understand how to approach the Program Security Module
   - Learn about common security vulnerabilities in Solana programs
   - Understand the importance of proper account validation and constraint checks
   - Gain insight into Anchor's security features and best practices
-- Learn about advanced testing techniques for program security description:
+  - Learn about advanced testing techniques for program security description
 description:
-  "Learn how to think intelligently about security for your on-chain programs, whether developing in Anchor or Native Rust, and understand common attack vectors and mitigation strategies."
+  "Learn how to think intelligently about security for your onchain programs, whether developing in Anchor or in Native Rust."
 ---

 ## Overview